buddydev/mediapress/readme.txt

 Please see the demo or the MediaPress site for more screenshots.

 == Changelog ==

+= 1.1.2 =
+ * Add filter  'mpp_used_space' to allow filtering total used space.
+ * Fix the callback for 'private' status to check for the user id instead of relaying on the bp_is_my_profile()

 = 1.1.1 =
  * Better caching support.
 Cleans up media/gallery after update.